Skip to main content

 Descriptions

 Each attribute and constraint object has a defined value.
 For attributes, this includes the unit, the type of value, and any associated equations.
 For constraints, the value is simply a boolean statement.
-These values can either be simple values, like strings or numbers, or complex mathematical relations involving values from other objects.
+These values can either be simple scalar values, supported arrays, or complex mathematical relations involving values from other objects.

 Special handling is applied when resolving values containing strings of TBD (To Be Determined).
 This can be useful during the early stages of model formation to not resolve errors when the value is still being defined.